A young family faces financial ruin trying to protect their baby from Covid-19 - KVIA

 Days to Christmas … and eviction

+Lusk said Garcia was preparing to go back to work earlier this year at a factory job following recovery from a car accident in October 2019.
+She said doctors cleared him to go back in February, but then the pandemic struck and he decided to stay at home.
+Lusk said she left a home health job in April to avoid exposure to the virus.

-Garcia left his factory job in April and Lusk left a home health job around the same time.
-The family gets by on $414 per month in unemployment benefits plus $305 in food stamps.
+The family says they get by on $414 per month in unemployment benefits plus $305 in food stamps.
 Medicaid helps pay for most of Brandi’s medicine and treatment, as well as at-home nursing care for up to 16 hours a day.

 The family says they’re about nine months behind on rent and $2,000 behind on utilities.
 The only reason their lights are still on is because Brandi has a medical condition that requires electricity to power her feeding pump.
 “I’ve sold everything in my house pretty much to try to raise money, to pay one bill, to pay partial bills, to do anything that we can,” said Lusk, 28.

-Note: CORRECTION: A previous version of this story stated Dylan Garcia said he stopped working in April.
-Jessica Lusk has subsequently said that Garcia stopped working at the end of 2019 after a car accident.
-He received medical clearance to resume working shortly before the pandemic began, Lusk said, but decided not to out of caution for Brandi.